Galois Connections in Persistent Homology: Introduction

 \section{Introduction}

-High-dimensional data sets are typically very difficult to understand.
-Statistics provides a wealth of quantitative tools for tackling this problem.
-Topological data analysis (TDA) on the other hand offers qualitative invariants for understanding high-dimensional data sets~\cite{carlsson2009topology}.
-Persistent homology is the main tool used in TDA.
+High-dimensional data sets pose unique challenges in data analysis.
+Statistics provides a wealth of quantitative tools for tackling high-dimensional data.
+Topological data analysis (TDA), on the other hand, offers \emph{qualitative} invariants for understanding high-dimensional data sets~\cite{carlsson2009topology}.
+Persistent homology is one of the main tools used in TDA.
 It takes as input a nested sequence of spaces and outputs an invariant that captures where holes were born and died in the sequence of spaces.
 This invariant is called the persistence diagram or barcode.

 These nested sequences of spaces are known as \emph{filtrations}.
 In applications, they usually arise from data in the form of finite metric spaces.
 Given a finite metric space $X$, there are numerous ways of obtaining a filtration.
 These include Vietoris-Rips complexes, \v Cech complexes, and witness complexes.
 Each of these methods produces a simplicial complex $K_t$ for each $t\in [0,\infty)$ with inclusions $K_t \mono K_s$ for all $t \leq s$; see Figure \ref{fig: filtration}.